wiliammbr/sp-copypasteimages/README.md

 ```

 # Copy Paste Functionality #
-The functionality will be added to the Page Body's fields on your page.
+The functionality will be installed and attached to the Body fields on your pages.
 So you can just copy an image from your photo viewer or editor.

 ![Screenshot of navigation](http://i.imgur.com/760PG9b.png "Screenshot of an image being copied")